 Wearing one of her signature looks, Cavallari chose a relaxed ponytail to accompany her bronze smoky eye.

-Never one to shy away from bold colors and accessories, Janelle Monáe adorned her slick part with embellishments and complemented her long, fluttery lashes (Eylure Luxe Silk Trillion false lashes) with a pop of teal liner on her lower lash line.
-Makeup artist Jessica Smalls lined her waterline with Buxom Cosmetics Hold the Line Waterproof Eyeliner in Ring My Bell and swept the Buxom Cosmetics Eyeshadow Bar Single Eyeshadow in Twilight Tryst on top to make the color pop.
+Never one to shy away from bold colors and accessories, Janelle Monáe adorned her slick part with embellishments and complemented her long, fluttery lashes (Eylure Luxe Silk Trillion false lashes, $5) with a pop of teal liner on her lower lash line.
+Makeup artist Jessica Smalls lined her waterline with Buxom Cosmetics Hold The Line Waterproof Eyeliner in Ring My Bell (discontinued) and swept the Buxom Cosmetics Eyeshadow Bar Single Eyeshadow in Twilight Tryst (discontinued) on top to make the color pop.

-Cardi B is celebrating a huge breakout year tonight in a super-glam look featuring long Kiss USA Lash Couture 5th Avenue Collection in Grandeur Lashes (launching Tuesday), shimmery gold lids, and a loose updo framed with wavy tendrils.
+Cardi B is celebrating a huge breakout year tonight in a super-glam look featuring long Kiss USA Lash Couture 5th Avenue Collection in Grandeur Lashes ($7), shimmery gold lids, and a loose updo framed with wavy tendrils.

 This bright teal smoky eye was practically made for Hailee Steinfeld.
 The singer kept her hair simple with a side-swept 'do crafted with long, loose waves.

-Kendrick contrasted a strong plaid pantsuit with romantic glam waves and a faint bronze cat eye which was created with Tom Ford's Eye Color Quad in Cocoa Mirage ($85) to create to shape and some depth in the crease and around the lash line as well as Pat McGrath Labs Metalmorphosis 005 Everything Kit ($165) over the top.
+Kendrick contrasted a strong plaid pantsuit with romantic glam waves and a faint bronze cat eye which was created with Tom Ford's Eye Color Quad in Cocoa Mirage ($88) to create to shape and some depth in the crease and around the lash line as well as Pat McGrath Labs Metalmorphosis 005 Everything Kit (limited edition) over the top.

-Ora modernized Old Hollywood glam with slicked-back waves, exposed roots, glossy lids, and a deep red-brown lip, created with Rimmel Stay Matte Liquid Lip Colour in Plum This Show.
+Ora modernized Old Hollywood glam with slicked-back waves, exposed roots, glossy lids, and a deep red-brown lip, created with Rimmel Stay Matte Liquid Lip Colour in Plum This Show ($5).